tootedom/lua-redis-ratelimiter/README.md

 To use any ratelimiter, you need the [resty redis library](https://github.com/openresty/lua-resty-redis).

 ```
-local ratelimit = require "resty.redis.ratelimiter.background"
+local ratelimit = require "resty.redis.ratelimiter.limiter"
 ```

 ### Create a rate limiting object

+**syntax:**  local lim, err =  ratelimit.new(zone,ratelimit)

+**example:** local lim, err =  ratelimit.new("login","1r/m")

+Error will be returned if there's an issue constructing the object (memory issues, etc).
+The library does not attempt to validate the connection to redis at construction time.
+Redis is only contacted during the `is_rate_limited` call.

-The rate limiting objects is the object through which you set up the connection to the redis backend.
+The rate limiting object is the object through which you set up the connection to the redis backend.
 Each created object can have a different redis backend.
 This way you can scale the rate limiting, having different sized redis servers for different requirements.